 Victoria’s Secret faced public backlash for promoting impossible beauty standards by working solely with supermodels, tarnishing its reputation, and losing audience trust.

-On the other hand, their retail competitor, Adore Me, is building a healthy relationship with its target buyers and sending all the right messages with its micro-influencer marketing efforts.
+On the other hand, its retail competitor, Adore Me, is building a healthy relationship with its target buyers and sending all the right messages with its micro-influencer marketing efforts.
 The lingerie brand partners with several beauty, fashion, and lifestyle micro-influencers to advertise its collection on Instagram and TikTok.

 This highlights why your audience might reject influencers with a massive following.
 Sponsored content from a macro influencer fails to build meaningful engagement and increase conversions because it looks artificial.